ethereum-optimism/optimism/specs/safe-liveness-checking.md

 1. It must be impossible for the guard's checkTransaction or checkAfterExecution to permanently revert given any calldata and the current state.

+Note: neither the module nor guard attempt to prevent a quorum of owners from removing either the liveness module or guard.
+There are legitimate reasons they might wish to do so.
+Moreover, if such a quorum of owners exists, there is no benefit to removing them, as they are defacto 'sufficiently live'.

 ### Interdependency between the guard and module

 The guard has no dependency on the module, and can be used independently to track liveness of